Nina Shtanski: Biography

-From 2009 to 2011, involved in social and educational activities, is an adviser to Evgeny Shevchuk - at that time a deputy of the Supreme Soviet of Transnistria and the President of the social movement "Renaissance."
-She has taught at the Institute of History, State and Law of the Transdniestrian State University.
+From 2009 to 2011, involved in social and educational activities, is an adviser to Evgeny Shevchuk - at that time a deputy of the Supreme Council of Transnistria and the President of the social movement "Renaissance."
+She has taught at the Institute of History, State and Law of the Transnistrian State University.
 TG Shevchenko Tiraspol and inter-university.

 30 December 2011, after the inauguration of the President of TMR EV Shevchuk, appointed a special representative of the President of the TMR in the negotiating process, interaction with the diplomatic missions and international organizations.